Meadville Items

 Optical illusion: When you look at the loose paper labels, and then at the same labels on round bottles, they look like they’re not the same size.
 The loose label looks wider and shorter, while the label on the bottle looks taller and narrower.
 That’s because the label wraps around the bottle, giving it the illusion that it’s narrower than it actually is, and making it appear to be taller.

 This image shows the Ma’s bottles that used the Meadville, Pa. paper labels.
-The 7 oz. green bottle on the left, the 12 oz. clear bottle, and the quart clear bottle (with its label).
+The 7 oz. green bottle on the left, the 12 oz. clear bottle, and the quart green bottle (with its label).
 You can see the optical illusion mentioned above.

 See text for a description of these Meadville, Pa.
 Ma’s Old Fashion bottles.